Using Open_PDKs Version 1.0

 - Distributed install:

-make Generate local staging area make install-dist Migrate to distribution directory
+configure options Declare type of install and the install location make Generate and populate local staging area make install Migrate to install directory

 Prerequisites:The following tools/software stacks are needed to run open_pdks: